teaching-networks/animation-server/docs/guide/GUIDE.md

 The Server is written in [Kotlin](https://kotlinlang.org) using the [Javalin Framework](https://javalin.io).

-If you're using IntelliJ IDEA it is recommended to install the detekt plugin. detekt is a static code analysis tool for Kotlin and used to check for code smell in this project.
+If you're using IntelliJ IDEA it is recommended to install the [detekt plugin](https://plugins.jetbrains.com/plugin/10761-detekt).
+[Detekt](https://detekt.github.io/detekt/) is a static code analysis tool for Kotlin and used to check for code smell in this project.
 The rules for the detekt plugin reside in the detekt-config.yml file.